sofathitesh/doconce/doc/demos/quickref/quickref.rst

 Inline comments
 ---------------

-Inline comments meant as messages or notes to co-authors in particular are enabled by the syntax::
+Inline comments meant as messages or notes, to authors during development in particular, are enabled by the syntax::